 - Pepper’s Dragons: a tale of hard times, hope and healing by Stacia Bjarnason, PhD Pepper’s Dragons is a children’s story book written by Stacia Bjarnason, PhD, a clinical psychologist who has been helping some of the children of Sandy Hook since 12/14.
 She has found that working with fairy tales can give children a safe way to talk about grief and trauma in a less threatening way.
 Pepper’s Dragons got its start when Pepper, the real bunny, went for a visit to Sandy Hook to help children there.
 He had the same sort of curious caution as some of the children.
 When he was startled by a loud noise it led to a wonderful conversation about how “jumpy” some of the children felt.
 It was a very natural and easy shift into talking about a difficult subject.

-Author Glenna Orr came to the library in February 2015.
-Ms. Orr's books have been a mainstay of the Books Heal Hearts collection and were so thankful forher visit.
+Author Glenna Orr came to the library (when we were closed just after the Children’s Flood) to drop off some copies of her latest book, Friendships with the Heart.
+Ms. Orr’s books have been a mainstay of the Books Heal Hearts collection and we were so glad to add this latest volume.

 Left: Glenna Orr with the Books Heal Hearts Collection.